 It’s important to have good levels of cholesterol and good blood pressure.
-Having good cholesterol levels help avoid things like heart disease or plaque build up in your arteries.
-There are plenty of ways that low testosterone affects health, your cholesterol and blood pressure are just a couple of examples.
+Having good cholesterol levels helps avoid things like heart disease or plaque buildup in your arteries.
+There are plenty of ways that low testosterone affects health; your cholesterol and blood pressure are just a couple of examples.
 Low testosterone can lower good cholesterol levels and increase bad cholesterol levels.
 As testosterone lowers, it can cause blood pressure to spike.
-The important thing is to understand why cholesterols are important and why high blood pressure is bad.
+The important thing is to understand the role that cholestorol levels and blood pressure play in your pursuit of wellness.

 Blood pressure is what moves your blood through your body and delivers oxygen to vital organs.
 Having high blood pressure though can be harmful.
 Many adults suffer from high blood pressure today.
 The National Institute of Health says high blood pressure can put us at a much higher risk for heart disease, heart attacks, strokes, and kidney dysfunction.
 No one wants to have any issues with their heart or kidneys.
 It’s important that we do what we can to keep our blood pressure at a healthy level.

-Many things can affect blood pressure and cholesterol and testosterone is one of them.
-Low testosterone levels can lower the levels of good cholesterol.
+Many things can affect blood pressure and cholesterol; testosterone is one of them.
+Low testosterone can decrease the levels of good cholesterol.
 Good cholesterol helps fight away bad cholesterol, which means bad cholesterol could rise.
 Having low testosterone can also cause a spike in blood pressure.

 Believe it or not, low testosterone can affect both men and women.
 For men, as they age, testosterone levels begin to drop.
 Testicular injury or inflammation can also affect testosterone levels.
 For women, it is more common to find low testosterone levels.
 Aging of the ovaries, ovariohysterectomy, ovarian failure or endocrine issues can affect women’s testosterone levels.

 Obesity and other medical conditions like diabetes can lower testosterone levels for both men and women.
-If you feel that there may be a testosterone level issue in your body, speak with your doctor about it as soon as possible so that you can stay ahead of the problem.
+If you feel that there may be a testosterone level issue in your body, speak with your doctor about it as soon as possible so that you can address the problem.